DeNarius McGhee

-DeNarius Devon McGhee (born June 12, 1991) is a former American football quarterback and current coach who is an offensive assistant for the Houston Texans of the National Football League (NFL).
+DeNarius Devon McGhee (born June 12, 1991) is an American former football quarterback and current coach who is the wide receivers coach for Utah State.
 He played college football at Montana State University.

 Early years

 An online feature on McGhee stated he was born in Mississippi, and for the first nine years of his life, he lived with his grandmother and aunt.
 Then he went to live with his mother for three years, and eventually moved down to Texas to live with his father.
 His father is a hero in McGhee's eyes since he worked for the sheriff department.
 McGhee's father was able to be there for him and help mold him to be the person he is today.
 McGhee attended Trinity Trojan High School in Euless, Texas.
 According to MSU Bobcats 2011 football roster, in his senior year he received All-District 5-5A and honorable mention, and he also led his team to the 5A Division 1 championship game.
 There, he earned MVP and the John Reddell Sportsmanship Award.
 In high school, he was not only an outstanding football player, but also participated in basketball, baseball, and track.